Struct

 Accessing member values

-Given an instance, use the Arrow operator to access member values.
+Use the Arrow operator to access a member values of a Struct.
 E.g.,

 inst -> b